devatiq/revix-reviews/readme.txt

 Revix Reviews introduces two intuitive shortcodes to incorporate review functionalities within your site effortlessly:

-1. `[revix_reviews_form]` - Embeds a feedback form into your posts, pages, or widgets, allowing visitors to submit their reviews directly on your website.
-This shortcode does not require any attributes and can be added simply by inserting `[revix_reviews_form]` where you want the form to appear.
+1. `[revixreviews_form]` - Embeds a feedback form into your posts, pages, or widgets, allowing visitors to submit their reviews directly on your website.
+This shortcode does not require any attributes and can be added simply by inserting `[revixreviews_form]` where you want the form to appear.

-2. `[revix_reviews]` - Displays a grid of submitted reviews, making it easy for you to showcase real customer feedback on any post, page, or widget area.
+2. `[revixreviews]` - Displays a grid of submitted reviews, making it easy for you to showcase real customer feedback on any post, page, or widget area.

 == Frequently Asked Questions ==